Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: UFR STAPS

-Abstract: This project aims to create short video clips illustrating a physical education lesson, along with corresponding supporting materials.
-Its purpose is to expand the existing database and improve the effectiveness of preparation for the first exam of the external CAPEPS certification for students enrolled in the Master 2 MEEF-EPS program.
-These digital resources must meet very specific requirements to mirror the ones our students will encounter in the actual exam.
+Abstract: This project aims to create video clips illustrating a physical education lesson, along with corresponding supporting materials.
+Its purpose is to expand the existing database and improve the effectiveness of preparation for the first exam of the external CAPEPS for students enrolled in the Master 2 MEEF-EPS program.
+These digital resources must meet very specific requirements to mirror the ones our students will encounter during the actual exam.

 PEI: AMI-CMA SUPPORT (FOR INFORMATION)